dejlek/gid/README.md

 ## Dub Packages

-Each library has its own binding dub sub-package, within the `gid` package, each with a single source directory (namespace).
+Each library has its own binding dub sub-package, within the `gid` package, each with a single source directory (package name).
-One notable exception is that the **glib** package contains glib, gobject, and the gid directory namespaces.
+One notable exception is that the **glib** package contains glib, gobject, and the gid directory top-level module paths.
 This was done to resolve interdependencies between these modules.

-Sub-packages are named using the lowercase name of their GIR `namespace` followed by a dash and the namespace `version` with any dots replaced by dashes.
+Sub-packages are named using the lowercase name of their GIR `namespace` followed by the major version number.
-For example, the Gtk library uses `Gtk` as the GIR namespace and the version is `4.0` regardless of the library minor/micro version it was generated from.
+For example, the Gtk library uses `Gtk` as the GIR namespace and the version is `4`.
-This results in the full dub package name `gid:gtk-4-0` with the package directory namespace `gtk`.
+This results in the full dub package name `gid:gtk4` with the toplevel package directory namespace `gtk`.

+**NOTE:** giD supports multiple versions of some packages, such as for Gtk.
+The same top-level module directory is used for both, which while less verbose, means that only one version can be used in an application.

 ## Module Names